SauloCav/Linux-Experiments/README.md

 ### exit
 With it, you can end a shell session and, in most cases, automatically close the terminal you’re using.

+### diff
+Short for difference, the diff command compares the contents of two files line by line.